 DJ Ice is none other than Owner and CEO Michael Parker of Coldwater, MI.
 Michael’s experience in the DJ field of weddings, receptions, karaoke, and life events is second to none.
-With a DJ career that spans nearly 40 years, Michael has been a successful DJ, Public Speaker and Announcer for Internet Radio and Podcasts, has produced Documentaries and created commercials with the voices of Ricky Ireland of Sony, Rebecca Kaufman of Verison and Target Stores, and with National Voices and narrators from the History Channel.
+With a DJ career that spans nearly 40 years, Michael has been a successful DJ, Public Speaker and Announcer for Internet Radio and Podcasts, has produced Documentaries and created commercials with the voices of Ricky Ireland of Sony, Rebecca Kaufman of Verizon Wireless and Target Stores, and with National Voices and narrators from the History Channel.

 Michael also hand picks his DJ Assistants to train in the field of DJ and gives his talent and skills to others to learn.
 Read why DJ Ice is one of the nation’s top Mobile DJ’s…

 “As long as you are not causing other people trouble, I think you are entitled to do whatever you want to do,” DJ Ice, whose stage name is a combination of his eccentric personality , said in a recent interview.
 “Age never matters.
 I’m still doing what I want to do and I’m so blessed.”

 DJ Ice talks about what makes a wedding reception a hit….

 Eighty-five percent of guests need to know the song